-CHE 3002.
-Environmental Chemistry - 2 hours (Spring, even years) The study of the sources, reactions, transport, effects and fates of chemical species in water, soil, air and living environments and the effects of technology thereon.
+CHE 3002 Environmental Chemistry - 2 hours (On demand)

+The study of the sources, reactions, transport, effects and fates of chemical species in water, soil, air and living environments and the effects of technology thereon.
 Two lectures per week.
 Prerequisite: CHE 1125.

-CHE/ BIO 3012.
-Methods in Scientific Research - 2 hours (Fall)
+CHE/ BIO 3012 Methods in Scientific Research - 2 hours (Fall)